Operations

 First Result from Multiple Results

-first returns the first row of matched rows as an Option value.
+The first API retrieves the first row from the matched rows and returns it as an Option.

 val name: Option[String] = DB readOnly { implicit session =>